-I slept in the guest room of Mrs. Johnson’s house.
-The room had a large queen-sized bed under the window.
-The moon shone dully across the room.
+Sebastian slept in the guest room of Mrs. Johnson’s house.
+The room had a large queen-sized bed under the window, the moon shining dully across the room.

-I lay on my back, staring at the ceiling.
-It was now 2 o’clock in the morning and I couldn’t sleep.
-I had a strange feeling that someone was watching.
-I shifted my gaze to the floor, sighing.
+He was lying on his back, staring at the ceiling.
+It was now 2 o’clock in the morning and he couldn’t sleep.
+He had a strange feeling that someone was watching.
+Sebastian shifted my gaze to the floor, sighing.

-Its eyes were clear as if it were he were blind.
-A large red stain covered the skin around its mouth.
-I pulled my gaze away from the creature and down to the floor where two bodies lay sprawled out like rag dolls.
+Its eyes were clear as if it were blind.
+A large red stain covered the skin around its mouth, flesh torn in many places.
+Sebastian pulled his gaze away from the creature and down to the floor where two bodies lay sprawled out like rag dolls in two puddles of blood.

 Mr. and Mrs. Matthews.

-A lump formed in my throat as I turned back to the creature.
-I flinched.
-It was staring directly at me, breathing heavily.
-I could smell its breath from ten feet away.
+A lump formed in Sebastian’s throat as he turned back to the creature.
+Sebastian flinched, sharply inhaling.
+It was staring directly at him, a low, almost animalistic growl sounding with each breath it took.
+Sebastian could smell its breath from ten feet away.
 It seemed to be a mixture of rotten eggs, rust, and salt.
 Then it happened.

-The creature came at me at an alarming speed.
-I let out a yell as I was grabbed by the shoulder.
-The creature opened its mouth wide; its hot breath blew in my face.
+The creature came at him with alarming speed.
+Sebastian let out a yell as he was grabbed by the shoulders and slammed into the kitchen wall.
+The creature opened its mouth wide; its hot breath blew in Sebastian’s face.

-This it, I thought, I’m going to die.
+This it, he thought, I’m going to die.

-Then I remembered.
+Then he remembered.
 The knife.
-I was still clutching it tightly in my hand.
-I lifted it and swung.
-The creature’s head came clean off.
-Blood exploded from its body, staining my clothes, the floor, and walls.
+He was still clutching it tightly in my hand.
+Sebastian lifted it and swung, plunging it into the creature’s face.
+The creature let out a horrifying howl as Sebastian brought the knife down again and again.
+Blood exploded from its face, staining Sebastian’s clothes, the floor, and wall behind him.
+Then the body finally dropped to the floor.

-Breathing hard, I looked up to find Jordan, John, and Kayla watching the scene silently, horror in their eyes.
+Breathing hard, Sebastian looked up to find Jordan, John, and Kayla watching the scene silently, horror in their eyes.

-"Sebastian, what happened,” John asked in a shaky voice, stepping over the body towards me.
-Before I could answer, Jordan spoke.
+“What happened,” John asked in a shaky voice, stepping over the body towards Sebastian.
+“Sebastian?”

 “Mom,” she called out “Dad?”

-“John,” I said urgently.
+“John,” Sebastian said urgently.
 “You need to see this.”

-John walked up beside me and looked out the window, gasping.
+John walked up beside him and looked out the window, gasping.
 He backed away.

-“We need to get somewhere safe,” he told me.
+“We need to get somewhere safe,” he told Sebastian.
 “You and Kayla block the doors.
 I’ll be right back.”

 “Well,” Kayla panted as she tried to lift one of the arm chairs.
 “Help me.”

-“Whoa”, I said.
+“Whoa”, Sebastian said in awe.
 Three handguns, a pair of twin pistols, a machine gun, a TMP, and a shotgun lay in a pile on the floor.

 “For emergencies”, John explained.
-I nodded and picked up the TMP.
+Sebastian nodded, wondering what type of emergency called for so much weaponry and picked up the TMP.

-As soon as we got Jordan to calm down, Kayla packed a bag of first aid supplies and canned food.
+As soon as they got Jordan to calm down, Kayla packed a bag of first aid supplies and canned food.
 She took the twin pistols.
-John got the machine gun and Jordan got the shotgun.
-We had decided to go through the back and through the woods.
+John got the machine gun and Sebastian carried the shotgun, not really trusting Jordan with a gun while she was in this state.
+They had decided to go through the back and through the woods.

 Then there was a crash.
 Several gray arms busted through the window.

-“Let’s get out of here,” I said quickly.
+“Let’s get out of here,” Sebastian said quickly.